kidsneuro-lab/leafcutter2/README.md

 This mode first generate intron clusters based on the junction files.
 Then it counts junction reads towards each classified introns.
--    `junction_files.txt` should be a text file listing path to each junction file, one path per line.
+-    `-j junction_files.txt` should be a text file listing path to each junction file, one path per line.
--    `-r` specify the directory of output.
+-    `-r output_dir` specify the directory of output.
--    `-o` specify the prefix of output file names (not including directory name).
+-    `-o leafcutter2` specify the prefix of output file names (not including directory name).
--    `-A` a GTF annotation with genes, start codons and stop codons.
+-    `-A gtf_file.gtf` a GTF annotation with genes, start codons and stop codons.
--    `-G` a genome assembly FASTA file.
+-    `-G genome.fa` a genome assembly FASTA file.
 It must correspond to the same assembly as the GTF file.

+**Note:**
+- Splice junction files should be BED formatted (0 based left close, right open).
+- Splice junction files can be obtained from BAM files using [regtools junctions extract](https://regtools.readthedocs.io/en/latest/commands/junctions-extract/).
+E.g.: `regtools junctions extract -a 8 -i 50 -I 500000 bamfile.bam -o outfile.junc` .
+They can also be obtained from [STAR's](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) `SJ.out.tab` files.
+See each tool's documentation for details.
-**Note:** LeafCutter2 will still run if you skip the `-A` and `-G` parameters, but it will not classify the splice junctions.
+- LeafCutter2 will still run if you skip the `-A` and `-G` parameters, but it will not classify the splice junctions.

+Main output files:
+- `{out_prefix}_perind.counts.noise.gz`: output functional introns (intact), and  noisy introns.
+Note the start and end coordinates of noisy introns are merged to the min(starts) and max(ends) of all functional introns within cluster.
+- `{out_prefix}_perind_numers.counts.noise.gz`: same as above, except write numerators.
+- `{out_prefix}_perind.counts.noise_by_intron.gz`: same as the first output, except here noisy introns' coordinates are kept as their original coordinates.
+This is useful for diagnosis purposes.

 #### Parameters